greg-raven/grus/_posts/2013-04-15-2nd-amendment-guaranteeing-all-our-other-freedoms-2.md

 ---
-title: '2nd Amendment: Guaranteeing all our other freedoms'
+title: "2nd Amendment: Guaranteeing all our other freedoms"
 layout: post
 categories:
 - Information